 If treatment is successful, scaling and planing may have many periodontal benefits.
 One is that it can help prevent disease.
 Research has shown that bacteria from periodontal infections can travel through the bloodstream (translocate) and affect other areas of the body, sometimes causing heart and respiratory diseases.
 Scaling and root planing remove bacteria that place you at risk of developing these conditions.

 Another benefit of treatment is protecting teeth against tooth loss.
 When gum pockets exceed 3mm in depth, the risk for bacterial recolonisation of the site increases and periodontal disease may progress.
 Failing to control this may lead to tooth loss.

-Finally, scaling and root planing may make the mouth more aesthetically pleasing, and should reduce bad breath caused from bacterial fermentation in the oral cavity.
+Finally, scaling and root planing may make the mouth more aesthetically pleasing and should reduce bad breath caused by bacterial fermentation in the oral cavity.
 Superficial stains on the teeth will be removed during scaling and planing, adding an extra bonus to the procedures.